 Did you know that you don’t just need calcium for your bone health?
 It’s also necessary for muscle contraction, blood coagulation, and nerve impulse transmission.
-Depending on your age and life stage, you likely need around 3,000 mg of calcium – or 3 glasses of milk – per day.
+Depending on your age and life stage, you likely need between 1,000 – 1,200 mg of calcium – or 3 glasses of milk – per day.

 But what if your body doesn’t like milk?
 An estimated 30 – 50 million Americans are lactose intolerant and can’t get their calcium from dairy sources.
 Thankfully, there are lots of dairy-free foods that provide calcium!
 See the list below for my favorite non-dairy foods sorted by the amount of calcium they contain.

 - Almond Milk: 450 mg per cup (Almond Breeze)